Myth 1: The gun show loophole allows anyone to simply buy a gun at any gun show.

 Is the gun show loophole real?
 The debate seems largely grounded in semantics.
 For example, “the private seller loophole” would probably be a more accurate name (because private sellers aren’t under the same standards as federally-licensed firearm dealers).
 Hence, many political pundits and authors purporting to expose “the gun show loophole myth” focus on the idea that the loophole is specific to gun shows (and that it applies to gun shows everywhere).
 Arguably this is a straw man depending on how important one considers the semantics versus the spirit of the claim.

 Nevertheless, these private sellers/occasional dealers often sell specifically at gun shows and this is likely WHY it’s been named so.
 It’s important to note that the loophole doesn’t exist in states that have gone further than the federal law and have effectively rendered the loophole non-existent in that state.
+This leads to confusion for people who live in states with these restrictions.

 Is the Gun show Loophole Real?